 For the shortbread crust:

-3 Tablespoons Powdered sugar free Sweetener - I use Lakanto powdered sweetener which is an erythritol and monk fruit sweetener blend.
+- 3 Tablespoons Powdered Sugar Free Sweetener - I use Lakanto powdered sweetener which is an erythritol and monk fruit sweetener blend.
 You could also use Swerve or powdered erythritol.
+Just make sure it is a one for one replacement for sugar.

 For the filling: